dchandra1985/portfolio/_posts/2018-12-05-Classification using PCA.md

 X_transform = preprocessing.StandardScaler().fit_transform(X)
 ```

-# Filtering the Principal Components which represents about 95 % of variance
+Filtering the principal components which represents about 95 % of variance

 ```python
 # Data with 95% of variance
 PCA = decomposition.PCA(0.95)